Spiced Apple Pie in Metropolitan Market All-Butter Pie Crust

 Use this recipe, substituting Cairnspring Sequoia T 85 all-purpose flour for regular all-purpose flour

 1 large egg, lightly beaten, or 2 tablespoons heavy cream, for the top crust wash

 - Prepare the dough using the Metropolitan Market All-Butter Pie Dough recipe for a double crust 9-inch pie; instead of regular flour, use Sequois T 85 all-purpose flour.

 - Divide into two equal-sized disks, as directed.
 Chill for at least one hour before rolling.

 While the dough is chilling, prepare the filling:

 - In a large bowl, combine the sliced apples, lemon juice and zest, sugars, spices and salt.
+Toss to mix and let stand a few minutes.
 Reserve one tablespoon of white sugar for sprinkling on top of the pie.